plewis/plewis.github.io/phylogenetics/lab-mrbayes.md

 Summing the 11 relative probabilities yields 1 + 0.5 + 0.5 + 1 + 5 + 5 + 5 + 5 + 20 + 7 + 3 = 53.
 To get the probability of using one of these moves in any particular iteration, MrBayes divides the relative probability for the move by this sum.
 Thus, move 4, whose job is to update the gamma shape parameter (called Alpha by MrBayes) will be chosen with probability 1/53 = 0.01886792.
 This is where the "1.89 % Multiplier(Alpha)" line comes from in the move probability table spit out just before the run started.

 Second, note that MrBayes places a lot of emphasis on modifying the tree topology and branch lengths (in this case 100*(5+5+5+5+20+7+3)/53 = 94% of proposals), but puts little effort (in this case only 6%) into updating other model parameters.
-You can change the percent effort for a particular move using the <tt>propset</tt> command.
+You can change the percent effort for a particular move using the `propset` command.
 For example, to increase the effort devoted to updating the gamma shape parameter, you could (but don't do this now!) issue the following command either at the MrBayes prompt or in a MRBAYES block:

     propset Multiplier(Alpha)$prob=10   [*** don't type this ***]

 This would change the relative probability of the "Multiplier(Alpha)" move from its default value 1 to the value you specified (10).
-You can also change tuning parameters for moves using the <tt>propset</tt> command.
+You can also change tuning parameters for moves using the `propset` command.
 Before doing that, however, we need to see if the boldness of any moves needs to be changed.

 ## The sump command

 MrBayes saves information in several files.
 Only two of these will concern us today.
 One of them will be called _algaemb.nex.p_.
 This is the file in which the sampled parameter values were saved.
 This file is saved as a tab-delimited text file so it is possible to read it into a variety of programs that can be used for summarization or plotting.
 We will examine this file graphically in a moment, but first let's get MrBayes to summarize its contents for us.

-At the MrBayes prompt, type the command <tt>sump</tt>.
+At the MrBayes prompt, type the command `sump`.
 This will generate a crude graph showing the log-likelihood as a function of time.
 Note that the log-likelihood bounces around between -3183 and -3176.
 The fact that it is bouncing around is a sign that the MCMC simulation is mixing well.

 Below the graph, MrBayes provides the arithmetic mean and harmonic mean of the marginal likelihood.
 The harmonic mean has been often used in estimating Bayes factors, which are in turn useful for deciding which among different models fits the data best on average.
 We will talk about how to use this value in lecture, where you will also get some dire warnings about Bayes factors calculated in this way.

 The table at the end is quite useful.
 It shows the (marginal) posterior mean, median, variance and 95% credible interval for each parameter in your model based on the samples taken during the run.
 The credible interval shows the range of values of a parameter that account for the middle 95% of its marginal posterior distribution.
 If the credible interval for kappa is 3.9 to 5.9, then you can say that there is a 95% chance that kappa is between 3.9 and 5.9 given your data and the assumed model.
 The parameter TL represents the sum of all the branch lengths.
 Rather than report every branch length individually, MrBayes just keeps track of their sum.

-Look at the output of the <tt>sump</tt> command and answer these questions:
+Look at the output of the `sump` command and answer these questions:

 > :thinking: What is the total number of samples saved from the posterior distribution?
 {% comment %}